nateonguitar/django-small-view-set/README.md

 - [Handling Endpoint Exceptions](./README_HANDLE_ENDPOINT_EXCEPTIONS.md): Understand how to write your own decorators for exception handling.
 - [Custom Protections](./README_CUSTOM_PROTECTIONS.md): Learn how to subclass `SmallViewSet` to add custom protections like logged-in checks.
 - [DRF Compatibility](./README_DRF_COMPATIBILITY.md): Learn how to use some of Django Rest Framework's tools, like Serializers.
+- [Disabling an endpoint](./README_DISABLE_ENDPOINT.md): Learn how to disable an endpoint without needing to delete it or comment it out.
 - [Reason](./README_REASON.md): Reasoning behind this package.